 The basis of the system is to store the data on a cluster of servers.
 Instead of having to invest in a really large server, the system functions on the hard drives of lots of computers that you can compare to your PC.
 This system is infinitely scalable.

-The cluster of servers is constituted of a client server, a driver node, and worker nodes (they’re also often called master nodes and slave nodes, but that’s not super politically correct).
+The cluster of servers is made up of a client server, a driver node, and worker nodes (they’re also often called master nodes and slave nodes, but that’s not super politically correct).
 A node is a server by the way, which is basically a computer.
-I am grossly simplifying but the driver node distributes jobs and tracks them across the worker nodes who execute the jobs.
+I am grossly simplifying, but the driver node distributes jobs and tracks them across the worker nodes, which execute the jobs.
 The client server is where HDFS, MapReduce, and YARN are installed.
-Data is loaded into the client server when it is written by HDFS or processed by MapReduce, then it is written on the worker nodes.
-And YARN manages the resource allocation or the jobflow.
+Data is loaded into the client server when it is written by HDFS or processed by MapReduce, and then it is written on the worker nodes (and YARN manages the resource allocation or the jobflow).
 Basically, YARN is da boss.

 Whenever you write a new record or when you make a query, the driver clusters know exactly where to write or where to find the info in the worker clusters thanks to the metadata ("data about data") stored by HDFS.